-- Use low resolution.
-If you are experience poor quality, try lowering the resolution.
+Use low resolution.
+If you are experiencing poor video quality, try lowering the resolution.
 Using LD or SD requires less bandwidth and computer power than using HD, which will mean less choppiness during your call.

 These tips apply to all participants on the call.